didi4yeah/VestiaireWeather/README.md

 Also i used ConstraintLayout as a new feature for me (as i told in interview i wanted to try this).
 It is efficient but many bugs in layout editor could appear so kinda frustating too for now.

+##Architecture
+I made a MVP architecture to decoupled as much as possible different purposes.
+In practice, "View" layer (fragment) will communicate with "Presenter" layer that will transport "commands" to "Model" layer that will get back data for instance.
+Data will then get back to "Presenter" and "View" layer at last.

 ##Animations
 Forecast list will come from the bottom.